apache/flink/docs/programming_guide.md

 {% endhighlight %}

 The data set is grouped on the first field of the tuples (the one of Integer type).
-The GroupReduceFunction will thus receive groups of tuples with the same value in the first field.
+The GroupReduce function will thus receive groups of tuples with the same value in the first field.

 {% highlight java %}